The Academic Info You Need to Know!

 Please contact your academic advisor if you have questions about whether S/U grading is a good option for your particular situation.

 I am repeating a course this semester.
 Am I still able to elect this course for S/U grading?

 No. When a course is repeated, S/U grading is not an option.

 What is the difference between S/U and P/F grading?

 P/F grading is designated at the course-level, and all students enrolled in the course will receive either a P or an F grade at the end of the term.
 Students may not elect this option.
 The P does not correspond to any specific letter grade; rather, it is an indication that the student has passed the course.
 There are no grade points associated with a P, but the credit hours are earned.
 However, the F grade (failure) is included in the GPA.

 S/U grading is a student-selected option for a course that is normally designated with A-F or P/F grading.
 The course instructor does not know if a student selects a course for S/U grading.
 The course instructor submits the appropriate letter or P/F grade at the end of the term.
 Grades of P or A through C are converted to a grade of S. Grades of C- and below are converted to a grade of U. S/U grades do not factor into the GPA.
 Once grades have been assigned for the term, a student can reclaim the letter grade that the instructor assigned.
 When a student reclaims a letter grade, the letter grade replaces the S/U on the student’s record, and the letter grade is factored into the GPA.

 How do I change a course to S/U grading?

-Students can submit the Request for Undergraduate S/U Grade Form by the end of the drop/add period.
+Students can submit the Request for Undergraduate S/U Grade Form by the end of the resign deadline for the course.

 I requested S/U grading for a course.
 Can I also request and be granted an Incomplete for that course?